ryan-mcclue/musings/projects/wc-experiment.md

 performance-aware programming works towards optimisation, just not all the way

 1. reduce number of instructions
-2. increase speed of instructions
+2. increase speed of instructions (same instructions can be faster)

 don't think about source language. think about what it becomes, e.g. templates, garbage-collection are not a zero-cost it's only about what the source turns into, is when we can talk about its speed